-The OPF is the main facility to process the liquid and gaseous hydrocarbons coming from the LUN-A platform and to prepare them for further transportation via the onshore main pipeline system to the Prigorodnoye production complex.
+The OPF is the main facility to process liquid and gaseous hydrocarbons coming from the LUN-A platform and to prepare them for further transportation via the onshore main pipeline system to the Prigorodnoye Production Complex.

-Due to the gas and condensate production, the Lunskoye reservoir pressure will decline to below the level required for maintaining >86.5 bara pressure at the Joule-Thompson (JT) valve inlet.
-For the purpose of compensating a future reservoir pressure drop and the resulting pressure drop at the inlet of the dew point control unit, the Company plans to construct an OPF Inlet Compression Facility.
+Due to the gas and condensate production, the Lunskoye reservoir pressure will decrease to below the level required for maintaining >86.5 bar pressure at the Joule-Thompson (JT) valve inlet.
+For the purpose of compensating a future reservoir pressure drop and as a result of pressure drop at the inlet of the dew point control unit, the Company plans to construct an OPF Inlet Compression Facility.